open-synergy/mdbook-fa/src/transaksi/credit-note/penjelasan.md

 #### <a name="field-salesperson">Salesperson</a>

-Karyawan yang bertanggung jawab merilis invoice
+Karyawan yang bertanggung jawab merilis *credit note*

 #### <a name="field-sales-team">Sales Team</a>

-Tim penjualan yang melakukan invoice
+Tim penjualan yang menerbitkan *credit note*

 #### <a name="field-bank-acc">Bank Account</a>

-Rekening tujuan penerimaan pembayaran
+#TODO

 #### <a name="field-due-date">Due Date</a>